The Presidency in the Nuclear Age

 President Reagan’s Remarks on Signing the Intermediate-Range Nuclear Forces Treaty

-Ronald Reagan’s December 8, 1987 speech can be found on the American Presidency Project website.
+Ronald Reagan’s December 8, 1987 speech can be found at the Ronald Reagan Presidential Library and Museum.

 Preparatory Commission for the Comprehensive Nuclear Test-Ban Treaty Organization